Submission Guidelines

 27th Edition: The Global Reorder: Comparisons Drawn from a World in Transition (To be published in 2026)

+Throughout history, those studying politics have believed that the world is on the cusp of change.
+Our era is not unique in holding that perspective, and the variety of conflicts, currents, and transnational threats we face today reinforces the notion that we face a moment of transition.
 This edition asks authors to focus on the lessons that states, peoples, and movements can and should learn from one another, across both time periods and place.
 This edition will examine new and old orders in international relations, specifically probing how those orders have formed and compare to one another.
-Articles in this edition will adopt a comparative lens: looking at comparisons among political and economic actors, state policies and institutions, transnational and social movements, internal and external conflicts, and technological innovation, among other topics.
+Articles in this edition are encouraged to adopt a comparative lens: looking at parallels among political and economic actors, state policies and institutions, transnational and social movements, internal and external conflicts, and technological innovation, among other topics.

 II.
 Online Edition (Accepted on a Rolling Basis)